BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Add most of the CSS to photographer website.
 Add images to HTML file.

-**Thoughts** I spent most of the hour working on the SSS.
+**Thoughts** I spent most of the hour working on the CSS.
 I was going to use this project as a way to try some of the mobile responsive techniques I learned on Codeacademy, but I scrapped that idea since I ran into a problem with the CSS for the shopping, contact, and footer areas.
 After the events section, everything started to mix together instead of get on a separate line.
 Originally the events section wouldn't be separated into two, but I played with the padding a bit to get the right size.
 I was going to get rid of the bullet points for the dates, but the text-decoration didn't work so I'm just left the bullet points there for now.
 I might revisit them later when this project is done.
 Although I didn't do much work on the HTML, I did add some of the image links for the img tags.
 I'm satisfied with everything for the header, features, and exhibits.
 I just can't seem to get the shop, contact, and footer to get near the bottom without messing with the grid system.
 I'll see if I can go into dev tools to figure out what is the problem.

 **Link(s) to work**: [30 Days 30 Sites Day 10 Photographer Website](https://codepen.io/BritishPandaChick/full/GOvrzy/)

+### Day 92: November 16, 2017

+**Today's Progress**: Finish photographer website.
+Fixed CSS for the entire website.

+**Thoughts** Managed to fix the problem with the overlapping sections at the bottom of the pages.
+I believe the problem is with the floating which messed up some of the other elements.
+I found the best way to do this without changing everything on my site was setting the height, margins, and padding for different classes.
+Height particularly made the biggest difference and even caused some of the elements to move on their own.

+**Link(s) to work**: [30 Days 30 Sites Day 10 Photographer](https://codepen.io/BritishPandaChick/full/GOvrzy/)